stabilaprotocol/documentation-en/docs/faq/index.md

 ## Node Configuration

-### If I replace the field value of 'genesis.block.witnesses' with the address generated in [Stabilascan](https://stabilascan.org/) in config.conf, do I need to delete other addresses?
+### If I replace the field value of 'genesis.block.executives' with the address generated in [Stabilascan](https://stabilascan.org/) in config.conf, do I need to delete other addresses?
 Do I need to delete the field 'url' and 'voteCount'?

 No need to delete other addresses, these addresses will be a part of your net, but if you do not own the private keys of these addresses, they will act like abandoned addresses.
 Note: The addresses of Zion、Unit and Blackhole can not be deleted, but can be modified.